lightninglabs/chantools/doc/chantools_genimportscript.md

 ```
       --bip39                   read a classic BIP39 seed and passphrase from the terminal instead of asking for lnd seed format or providing the --rootkey flag
       --derivationpath string   use one specific derivation path; specify the first levels of the derivation path before any internal/external branch; Cannot be used in conjunction with --lndpaths
-      --format string           format of the generated import script; currently supported are: bitcoin-importwallet, bitcoin-cli and bitcoin-cli-watchonly (default "bitcoin-importwallet")
+      --format string           format of the generated import script; currently supported are: bitcoin-importwallet, bitcoin-cli, bitcoin-cli-watchonly and electrum (default "bitcoin-importwallet")
   -h, --help                    help for genimportscript
       --lndpaths                use all derivation paths that lnd used; results in a large number of results; cannot be used in conjunction with --derivationpath
       --recoverywindow uint32   number of keys to scan per internal/external branch; output will consist of double this amount of keys (default 2500)
       --rescanfrom uint32       block number to rescan from; will be set automatically from the wallet birthday if the lnd 24 word aezeed is entered (default 500000)
       --rootkey string          BIP32 HD root key of the wallet to use for decrypting the backup; leave empty to prompt for lnd 24 word aezeed
+      --stdout                  write generated import script to standard out instead of writing it to a file
 ```

 ### Options inherited from parent commands